ravihackworks/Kubernetes-Certified-Administrator/README.md

 ## CKA 2022 Exam Curriculum

-I strongly recommend you to review and understand the exam objectives.
+The Certification focuses on the skills required to be a successful Kubernetes Administrator in industry today.
+This includes these general domains and their weights on the exam:

 | Domain                                             | Weight |
 |----------------------------------------------------|--------|